jfernandz/pyst2/README.rst

 The FastAGI server runs in as a Forked operation for each request, in an attempt to prevent blocking by a single bad service.
 As a result the FastAGI server may consume more memory then a single process.
-If you need to use a single process simply uncomment the approperate line.
+If you need to use a single process simply uncomment the appropriate line.
 Future versions of this will use a config file to set options.

 Credits